angusturner/angusturner.github.io/_posts/2018-11-01-diffusion-probabilistic-models-I.markdown

 ### <a name="open-questions"></a>Open Questions

 Studying DDPM has raised a lot of questions for me.
 I thought I would share just a couple, in case they are of any interest to others!
-If you have answers to any of these questions, or are interested in pursusing these ideas further I would love to hear from you!
+If you have answers to any of these questions, or are interested in pursuing these ideas further I would love to hear from you!

 1. Can we do a multi-scale DDPM model, which progressively factorises out latent dimensions,